 Research Areas

-My research explores the application of statistical methods to lexical-semantic phenomena, with a focus on the linguistic and cognitive plausibility of the computational approaches.
-Research topics include:- automatic induction of semantic classifications and semantic relations
+My research applies statistical methods to model and explore lexical-semantic phenomena, with a focus on the linguistic and cognitive plausibility of the computational approaches.
+Research topics include:- compositionality and meaning shifts of multi-word expressions across languages

-- synchronic and diachronic language variation and ambiguity
+- synchronic and diachronic ambiguity and (changes in) figurative language usage,

 Projects and Grants